greatday4april/v4/content/about/index.md

   - JavaScript (ES6+)
   - HTML & (S)CSS
   - React
-  - Vue
   - Node.js
-  - WordPress
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm April, a software engineer and entrepreneur based in San Francisco Bay.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I founded Elephant Box earlier this year and got the chance to lead a passionate team to build a bunch of interesting and meaningful things.
+I'm also pursuing my Master degree of Computer Science at New Jersey Institute of Technology and expect to graduate Spring 2022.

 Here are a few technologies I've been working with recently: